 • Van der Kolk, fl.
 1970-2014, B. (2013).
 Frontier of Trauma Treatment.
-Retrieved September 29, 2016 (Links to an external site.)
+Retrieved September 29, 2016.

-The following optional selections are available on Course Reserves (Links to an external site.) or by clicking the link, if provided.
+The following optional selections are available on Course Reserves or by clicking the link, if provided.
 You may choose from the following subject-areas based on your area of interest: